DPPIN: A Biological Repository of Dynamic Protein-Protein Interaction Network Data: Preliminary

-We use lowercase letters (e.g., $\alpha$) for scalars, capital letters (e.g., $V$) for sets, bold lowercase letters for column vectors (e.g., $\bm{p}$), bold capital letters for matrices (e.g., $\bm{A}$), and parenthesized superscript to denote the timestamp (e.g., $\bm{A}^{(t)}$).
+We use lowercase letters (e.g., $\alpha$) for scalars, capital letters (e.g., $V$) for sets, bold lowercase letters for column vectors (e.g., $\bm{p}$), bold capital letters for matrices (e.g., $\bm{A}$), and parenthesized superscripts to denote the timestamp of matrices (e.g., $\bm{A}^{(t)}$).

-A protein-protein interaction network (shot for PPIN in the rest) is denoted as a undirected graph $G = (V, E)$, where each node represents a gene coding protein (shot for protein in the rest), each edge represents a protein-protein interaction, and matrix $\bm{A} \in \mathbb{R}^{n \times n}$ denotes the adjacency matrix encoding interactions of all nodes~\cite{rani2019detection}.
-Moreover, protein-protein interactions in a cell are usually dynamic and changing over time~\cite{hegde2008dynamic, chen2014identifying, shen2016mining, shen2017identifying, thanasomboon2020exploring, hu2021survey}, and many efforts have been devoted into the dynamic PPIN construction~\cite{wang2013construction, wang2014dynamic, zhang2016method, zhang2016construction}, where a dynamic PPIN is represented as a sequence of observed snapshots $\tilde{G} = \{G^{(t)}\}$ with $t \in \{1,2,\ldots, T\}$.
-Each snapshot is represented as $G^{(t)} = (V^{(t)}, E^{(t)})$, and $V^{(t)}$ and $E^{(t)}$ denote the nodes and edges existed at time $t$, respectively.
-Furthermore, the number of nodes is assumed to be fixed across different timestamps (i.e., $|V^{(t)}| = |V|$) for the dimension consistency of matrix computations across timestamps.
-To achieve that, a node without any connections at time $t$ will be regarded as a dangling node at that time.
+A protein-protein interaction network (shot for PPIN in the rest) is denoted as an undirected graph $G = (V, E)$, where each node represents a gene coding protein (shot for protein in the rest), each edge represents a protein-protein interaction, and matrix $\bm{A} \in \mathbb{R}^{n \times n}$ denotes the adjacency matrix encoding interactions of all nodes~\cite{rani2019detection}.
+Moreover, protein-protein interactions in a cell are usually dynamic and change over time~\cite{hegde2008dynamic, chen2014identifying, shen2016mining, shen2017identifying, thanasomboon2020exploring, hu2021survey}.
+Many different efforts have been devoted to the dynamic PPIN construction~\cite{wang2013construction, wang2014dynamic, zhang2016method, zhang2016construction}, where a dynamic PPIN is represented as a sequence of observed snapshots, i.e., $\tilde{G} = \{G^{(t)}\}$ with $t \in \{1,2,\ldots, T\}$.
+Each snapshot is represented as $G^{(t)} = (V^{(t)}, E^{(t)})$ plus optional node and edge features, and $V^{(t)}$ and $E^{(t)}$ denote the nodes and edges that existed at time $t$, respectively.
+Note that the number of nodes at different timestamps is different.
+For the clear notation, we denote $|V^{(t)}| = |V|$ in the paper, which means a node without any connections at time $t$ can just be regarded as a dangling node at that time.

-According to~\cite{zhang2016method}, the methods for constructing or establishing a dynamic PPIN from an input static PPIN can be roughly classified into two categories.
-One category of the methods is based on analyzing the gene expression value variance of each protein~\cite{wang2013construction}.
-In general, if the gene expression value is higher than a pre-defined threshold then that protein will be considered as an active protein at that time point, and only active proteins will be contained to construct the dynamic PPIN at that time.
-Another category of the methods is based on analyzing the differential co-expression correlations between proteins~\cite{taylor2009dynamic}, and only co-expressed protein pairs at a timestamp will be preserved for the dynamic PPIN construction at that time.